IgorBeHolder/Portfolio/README.md

 This repository is for sharing projects that I've found interesting.
 Don't hesitate to ask.

-I certify that all code is not plagiarized and is made only by me.

 | Project  | Language | Output  | Description  |
 |:---|:---|:----|:-----|